GoogleChromeLabs/howto-components/README.md

 ![Travis CI Build status badge](https://travis-ci.org/GoogleChrome/howto-components.svg?branch=master)

-“HowTo: Components” is a subsection on Web Fundamentals Architecture section, containing a collection of web components that implement common web UI patterns using modern web technologies like Custom Elements v1 and ESnext with a special focus on accessibility, performance and progressive enhancement.
+“HowTo: Components” is [a subsection on Web Fundamentals Architecture section](https://developers.google.com/web/fundamentals/architecture/howto-components), containing a collection of web components that implement common web UI patterns using modern web technologies like Custom Elements v1 and ESnext with a special focus on accessibility, performance and progressive enhancement.
 Their purpose is to be an educational resource.
 Users are supposed to read and learn from their implementations.
 They are explicitly **NOT** a UI library meant to be used in production.

+Note: The section will launch within the next few days.

 ## Demos